publiclab/publiclab-archive/notes/stevie/03-21-2019/what-are-good-resources-for-journaling-on-health-related-issues-that-could-be-connected-to-environmental-concerns.md

 ---
-title: "What are good resources for journaling on health related issues that could be connected to environmental concerns? "\ntagnames: 'ethics, health, question:general, environmental-health, journal'
+title: "What are good resources for journaling on health related issues that could be connected to environmental concerns? "

+tagnames: 'ethics, health, question:general, environmental-health, journal'
 author: stevie
 path: /notes/stevie/03-21-2019/what-are-good-resources-for-journaling-on-health-related-issues-that-could-be-connected-to-environmental-concerns.md
 nid: 18795